hyperledger-labs/fabric-builder-k8s/README.md

 The k8s builder can be run in cluster using the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables, or it can connect using a `KUBECONFIG_PATH` environment variable.

-An optional `FABRIC_CHAINCODE_NAMESPACE` can be used to specify the namespace to deploy chaincode to.
+An optional `FABRIC_K8S_BUILDER_NAMESPACE` can be used to specify the namespace to deploy chaincode to.

 A `CORE_PEER_ID` environment variable is also currently required.